yeop-sang/geniblocks_korean/readme.md

 3. Or click the DevTools icon (greenish atom) to open tools in separate window

 Now you can see a list of actions and state changes, a history slider, have the ability to export and import state and history, and fire actions directly from the tool panel.

+## Organelle Model

+The Organelle model is used to show the zoom room animation, the cell model animation, and to launch the protein game.

 ## Protein Game